ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Equivocation:

-: a state where it is possible for a Transparency Service to provide different views of its Append-only log to Verifiers about the same Artifact {{EQUIVOCATION}}.
+: a state where it is possible for a Transparency Service to provide different views of its Append-only log to Relying Parties about the same Artifact {{EQUIVOCATION}}.

 Feed:

 : A collection of Receipts, as recorded by the Transparency Service, based on filtering of properties from the envelope including, but not limited to the `sub` field of the `CWT_Claims`.
-Verifiers may use the Feed to ensure completeness and Non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the Artifact they are evaluating.
+Relying Parties may use the Feed to ensure completeness and Non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the Artifact they are evaluating.

 Issuer: